kislyuk/keymaker/README.rst

 role ``id_resolver`` in account 123456789012 is expected to have a trust policy allowing the instance's IAM role to perform sts:AssumeRole on ``id_resolver``.

-Run the following command to apply this configuration automatically: ``keymaker configure --instance-iam-role ROLE_NAME --id-resolver-account 123456789012``.
-Follow the instructions to apply the configuration in the ID resolver account.
+Run the following command in the ID resolver account (that contains the IAM users) to apply this configuration automatically:
+``keymaker configure --instance-iam-role arn:aws:iam::987654321098:role/ROLE_NAME --cross-account-profile AWS_CLI_PROFILE_NAME``.
+Here, 987654321098 is the account ID of the federated account where EC2 instances will run, and AWS_CLI_PROFILE_NAME is the name of the `AWS CLI role profile <http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html>`_ that you have set up to access the federated account.

 Requiring IAM group membership
 ------------------------------